synw/geojson/README.md

 `geoSerieFromGeoJson`: create geoseries from geojson string data.
 Parameters:

 - `data`: a string with the geojson data, required
-- `nameProperty`: the property used for the geoserie name, default "name"
+- `nameProperty`: the property used for the geoserie name, automaticaly set if null
 - `type`: the geoserie type, infered from data if not provided
 - `verbose`: print data if true

 `geoSerieFromGeoJsonFile`: create geoseries from a geojson file.
 Parameters:

 - `file`: the file to load, required
-- `nameProperty`: the property used for the geoserie name, default "name"
+- `nameProperty`: the property used for the geoserie name, automaticaly set if null
 - `type`: the geoserie type, infered from the file if not provided
 - `verbose`: print data if true